-Problem No.2: non-overlapping regions covered by measurements
+Problem No.2: non-overlapping regions covered by measurements freedom to rotate the curve part freely, in order to get a joint with minimum overall nonlinearity.

 For nonlinearity fitting, the input measurements should contain as much well-defined singlet peaks as possible, as this makes it possible to describe well the shape of the nonlinearity curve.

-Please keep in mind that another important constraint for the analysis is that the final curve must be constructed from such measurements where at least is overlapping each other.
+Please keep in mind that another important constraint for the analysis is that the final curve must be constructed from measurements where the peaks are overlapping each other.